HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/SampleJSPtoConvertAfileToBase64EncodedFormat.md

 ## Introduction

-This document describes a sample JSP code that can be used to convert a file (for example an PNG image file) to base64 encoded format.
+This document describes a sample JSP code that you can use to convert a file (for example, a PNG image file) to base64 encoded format.

 ## Instructions